-The new Ontario government announced, soon after they were elected in mid-2018, that they would be modifying the OHIP+ Plan to reduce the number of children and youth who would be eligible for the plan.
-Under a redesigned OHIP+, OHIP-insured children and youth 24 years of age and under who do not have private insurance would remain enrolled in the Ontario Drug Benefit program through the OHIP+ eligibility stream, and continue to receive benefits from the Ontario Drug Benefit program without co-payments or deductibles.
-For those children and youth who are covered by private insurance, drugs will be billed to those plans.
-Just as it was prior to the launch of OHIP+ private insurer will be first payor.
+The new Ontario government announced, soon after they were elected in mid-2018, that they would be modifying the OHIP+ program to reduce the number of eligible children and youth.
+Under a redesigned OHIP+, eligible children and youth, who do not have private insurance, would continue to receive their medications, through the program, without co-payments or deductibles.
+For those children and youth who are covered by private insurance, their drugs will be billed to those plans.
+Just as it was prior to the launch of OHIP+, private insurer will be first payor.

 How does OHIP+ Work?

-If a drug is listed on the Ontario Drug Benefit (ODB) Formulary/Comparative Drug Index and a claimant, (without a private medical plan) is eligible for OHIP+ , then that drug would be dispensed with no out of pocket expense at the pharmacy.
-All that is required, at the pharmacy, is a health card number and presents an eligible prescriptions.
+If a drug is listed on the Ontario Drug Benefit (ODB) Formulary/Comparative Drug Index and a claimant (without a private medical plan) is eligible for OHIP+ , then that drug would be dispensed with no out of pocket expense at the pharmacy.
+All that is required is a health card number and an eligible prescription.

 Exceptional Access Program (EAP)

 Fewer drugs are automatically eligible for coverage through the OHIP+ program than through private plans.
-These drugs are managed through the Trillium Drug Program “Exceptional Access Program (EAP)”.
+Many of those drugs not on the ODB formulary are managed through the Trillium Drug Program’s “Exceptional Access Program (EAP)”.
 The EAP facilitates access to drugs not listed on the ODB formulary under specific clinical circumstances.
 Under this program, certain qualifying conditions must be satisfied before a drug is eligible and paid.
 Individuals eligible for OHIP+ or even those with a private plan who still find that they have significant out-of-pocket expenses, may submit a request for Trillium EAP funding.